-If you don’t have stable housing and/or skipping meals, concerned about spending money on food and/or having difficulties accessing health food options, learn about the many resources available to support you through Cal Poly's Basic Needs initiative at basicneeds.calpoly.edu.
+If you don’t have stable housing and/or are skipping meals, concerned about spending money on food and/or having difficulties accessing healthy food options, learn about the many resources available to support you through Cal Poly's Basic Needs initiative at basicneeds.calpoly.edu.
 We can provide you with immediate food, housing and emergency funding support and access to additional resources.

 Additional text you may include

 - Many students face these challenges in college, it is okay to seek support.